-It’s the kick off of summer, so make it count with these ten things to do with kids on Northern Michigan Memorial Day weekend.
+It’s the kick-off to summer, so make it count with these 10 things to do with kids on Northern Michigan Memorial Day weekend.

 On Memorial Day or any fair weather windy day, you’ll find the air space over Traverse City dotted with the bright colors of kites aloft.
-Follow their strings to earth and you’ll find most end at the Traverse City Open Space—a huge grassy area on the edge of West Grand Traverse Bay in downtown Traverse City.
+Follow their strings to earth and you’ll find most end at the Open Space—a huge grassy area on the edge of West Grand Traverse Bay in downtown Traverse City.
 But there are other spots fit for flying in Petoskey and Sleeping Bear Dunes.
 Here’s a list of where you can fly with your feet on the ground and where to purchase your flying ship (okay, kites).

 Rescue Wild Flowers

 Get the kids involved in gardening and ecology at the same time by going to the wild flower plant sale in Leland.
-Check out the info on the Wild Flower Rescue in Leland.
+Here’s more info.

 Enjoy projects and outings for the whole family with indoor hands-on exhibits and exotic animal session, as well as outdoor exhibits at this East Jordan discovery center.
 Check out more on the Raven Hill Discovery Center.

 Enjoy professional baseball from the Frontier League at Wuerfel Park.
 The Beach Bums face the Windy city Thunderbolts.
 Gates open at 6:05pm; game at 7:05 pm.
 On Friday, May 23rd, fireworks will light up the sky following the game.
 Berm Seating: $6 adult, free for kids 3 & under.
 Here are the details for attending the Beach Bums game.

 Experience History!
 Come and honor the first Native Americans and the Anishinaabe culture in a historic celebration of traditional drumming, dancing, food, music and cultural demonstrations on the Museum of Ojibwa Culture grounds in St. Ignace on Memorial Day Weekend.
 The day will begin with a Sunrise Ceremony at 6:30 a.m. on the Kiwanis Beach (across the street from the Museum).
 Cultural demonstrations include Brain Tanning, Black Ash Basket Making, Quill Work Demonstration, and more!
 For more on the Native American Festival.